 Bryan Cunningham and Jeff Jonas discuss the pivotal role of technology in support of U.S. intelligence, as well as the importance of understanding these technologies and their implications for policy.
 Topics include intelligence sharing networks, anonymization, data mining, and civil-liberty concerns.

 In his EPI guide, L. Josh Bivens reports on the ubiquitous offshoring of jobs that were once reserved for domestic labor and are now available to a foreign work force.
 The rise of internet commerce and technology enables positions to open up to international competition.
 In the past, these jobs were insular, excluding foreign labor.
 The offshoring trend has consequences on the U.S. economy.

-Shri Kapil Sibal discuss the role of science and technology in India’s development, the relationship with the United States, and the recent U.S.-Indian nuclear deal.
+Shri Kapil Sibal discusses the role of science and technology in Indian development, India’s relationship with the United States, and the recent U.S.-Indian nuclear deal.

 To ensure the success of Myanmar's historic democratic transition, the United States should revise its outdated and counterproductive sanctions policy.

 Blackwill and Campbell analyze the rise of Chinese President Xi Jinping and call for a new American grand strategy for Asia.

 Williams argues that greater U.S. involvement is necessary to enhance the quality and success of peacekeeping missions.

 Kurlantzick offers the sharpest analysis yet of what state capitalism’s emergence means for democratic politics around the world.
 More

 In a cogent analysis of why the United States is losing ground as a world power, Blackwill and Harris explore the statecraft of geoeconomics.
 More

 Takeyh and Simon reframe the legacy of U.S. involvement in the Arab world from 1945 to 1991 and shed new light on the makings of the contemporary Middle East.
 More